Ada-Au/ENGG1340_group_project/README.md

 - Generally, the difficulty in monsters increases with procedurally generated levels of the dungeon.<br>
 - Chests could be found on map.<br>
 - Each level has a different theme and boss.
 Also, there are 5 floors for each level.<br>
-- NO AUTO SAVING and permadeath(i.e. player character loses all health are considered as dead and cannot be used anymore), is included. <br>
+- NO AUTO SAVING and perma-death(i.e. player character loses all health are considered as dead and cannot be used anymore), is included. <br>
 - But there is a saving point after defeating the boss for each level.<br>
 - Monsters, NPC and chests are shown in different colors.<br>